 With this standard, a public official must show that the defendant made a libelous statement with “knowledge that it was false or with reckless disregard of whether it was false or not.”

-Court extends actual malice requirement beyond public officials
+Court has extended actual malice requirement beyond public officials

 In Rosenblatt v.
 Baer (1966), the Court elaborated that public officials include not just those in elected positions, but also people who work for elected officers.
 The Court extended the actual malice rule of Times v.
 Sullivan to public figures in Curtis Publishing Co. v.
 Butts (1967) and Associated Press v.
 Walker (1967).